...

 • This is a relatively simple and non-technical summit that requires some basic mountaineering skills, suitable for every climber.

-• The travelers can explore the rare mountain fauna, Snow Leopard, and Red Panda.
+• The travelers can explore the rare mountain fauna, the Snow Leopard, and the Red Panda.

 Day 01Arrival in Kathmandu Airport